Grandma’s Homemade Thin Egg Noodles Recipe

 Making the noodle dough:

-- Add flour to food processor bowl along with salt and baking powder.
+- Add 1 cup (120 g) all-purpose flour to a food processor bowl along with a pinch of salt and 1/4 teaspoon baking powder.
 Pulse several times to mix.

-- Add egg yolks and half of the cream to dry ingredients and process until texture of corn meal.
+- Add 3 large (51 g) egg yolks and half of the 1/4 cup (57 g) heavy cream to dry ingredients and process until it mimics the texture of corn meal.

 - Gradually drip in the rest of the cream until the mixture is just damp enough to stick together when pressed with your hand.
 It should not be wet or excessively sticky.

-- Use your fingers to press dough into a ball and remove from the bowl.
-Cover and allow to rest 10+ minutes.
-Divide dough into 4 sections.
+- Use your fingers to press the dough into a ball and remove it from the bowl.
+Cover and allow to rest for 10+ minutes.
+Divide the dough into four portions.
 Smash each section into a flat pancake with the palm of your hand on a floured board.
 It’s OK to be liberal with the flour.

 Rolling out the dough:

-- Set noodle machine thickness to 1 and roll one dough patty between the smooth rollers.
-Fold over and put through machine again.
+- Set the noodle machine thickness to 1 and roll one dough patty between the smooth rollers.
+Fold over and put through the machine again.

 - Repeat process at least 4-5 times until sheet of dough is smooth and shiny.
 Do this with each patty.
 Although this sounds time consuming, it goes fast once you get the hang of it.

-- Set thickness of smooth rollers on 2 and roll each sheet through once or twice, tugging slightly on the dough as you pull it through.
+- Set the thickness of smooth rollers to 2 and roll each sheet through once or twice, tugging slightly on the dough as you pull it through.
 Keep moving the roller thickness up a notch and repeat the process.
-I like my noodles as thin as possible so I go all the way to 6 on my machine.
+I like my noodles as thin as possible, so I go all the way to 6 on my machine, but 5 is also good.

-- Along the way, use flour whenever necessary to keep dough from sticking.
+- Along the way, use flour whenever necessary to keep the dough from sticking.
 As dough strips get thinner, they get longer.
-Cut in half cross-wise as needed.
+Cut in half crosswise as needed.

 - When noodles reach desired thinness, lay them out to rest and dry making sure there is no overlap between strips.